AidosKuneenOld/xmss/README.md

 For XMSS-SHA2_10_256, tt takes

-* about  seconds to generating a keypair,
+* about 9.1 seconds to generating a keypair,
-* about  mS to sign a message,
+* about 52 mS to sign a message,
-* about uS to verify a signature.
+* about 4.4 mS to verify a signature.

 ``
+BenchmarkXMSS10     	       1	9140479008 ns/op
+BenchmarkXMSS10Sign 	     100	  51787360 ns/op
+BenchmarkXMSS10Veri 	     300	   4368742 ns/op
 ```